Last updated on January 28, 2026

 Which Limited Mode Is the Best to Play?

-At the beginning of a format, I like playing BO3 since the competition is softer there most of the time and most players are still getting used to the set so an experienced player can take advantage of that.
-On the other hand, I play BO1 Premier Drafts if I’m ranking low for the past few weeks since the season started.
-Playing Gold at the beginning of each season isn’t the same as playing it later.
+At the early stage of a set's release, I like to play BO3 since the competition is softer there most of the time and most players are still getting used to the set so an experienced player can take advantage of that.
+Playing Gold rank at the beginning of each season isnโ€™t the same as playing it later.
 The ladder gets reset at the beginning of each season and players get downshifted, so it's very likely there are some Diamond players in Gold in the first couple of weeks or some Mythic players in the Platinum rank.

 Now if your goal is to hit Mythic, that kind of doesn't matter to a certain extent.
 It's easier to reach Mythic in the last week of the season since most grinders and players have already moved to Mythic.
 But this requires you to spend considerable time grinding at the end of the season.

-As I said, I prefer a mix of both of the above options and space my time between playing Premier BO1 and Traditional BO3 Drafts.
-Sealed events and Quick Drafts aren’t optimal for building a collection or grinding for gems but are still good options if you want a change of pace.
+I prefer a mix of both and space my time between playing Premier BO1 and Traditional BO3 Drafts.
+Sealed, Pick-Two, and Quick Drafts arenโ€™t optimal for building a collection or grinding for gems but are still good options if you want a change of pace.
 It really depends on your win rate at the end of the day.

 Use Draftsim to Practice Limited